 The advantage of this is that she knows what her body tolerates well and how many carbohydrates she can ingest.
 It further benefits her as she also practices taking hold of the bottle at high running speeds.

-Thea also knows this problem and has made it her goal to organize her everyday life in a way that she doesn’t have to spend a lof ot time in the kitchen in the evenings after a long day of work and training.
+Thea also knows this problem and has made it her goal to organize her everyday life in a way that she doesn’t have to spend a lot of time in the kitchen in the evenings after a long day of work and training.
 For an energetic snack in between meals, she also likes to resort to our PORRIDGE BARs.

-The bars combine complex carbohydrates with vegetable proteins and provide long-term energy.
+The sports bars combine complex carbohydrates with vegetable proteins and provide long-term energy.

 You can find out more about how to supply plenty of energy for your everyday life by reading this article HERE.

-10km race: Shortly before the start, Thea takes a MATCHA GEL to get an additional energy kick from the 100 mg of caffeine in addition to the carbohydrates.
-During the 10 km race, she then won’t take anything else.
+10km race: Shortly befor the start, Thea takes a MATCHA GEL to get an additional energy kick from the 100 mg of caffeine in addition to the carbohydrates.
+During the 10km race, she then won’t take anything else.

 As a result, Thea began fueling all of her workouts and immediately noticed the tremendous impact on her performance.
 But Thea has also been much more energetic and productive in her daily life since then.
 Last but not least, adequate energy supply also affects the immune system.
 For example, the runner reports significantly fewer sickness absences since she has been eating properly during training.

 We report about this effect HERE in more detail.